Fair Credit Reporting Act Requirement

 - County Tax Assessor’s Bill (King, Snohomish, Pierce)

 - Flood Certification

 - Title Insurance

 - Utility Bill

-Federal Credit Bureaus require screening companies to verify that those who receive detailed credit information have a dedicated work space containing a locking file cabinet for storing your rental documentation and a paper shredder to destroy sensitive documents.
-If you transfer documentation electronically you must also have a password protected computer.
+As part of the certification we must ensure you have a dedicated work space containing a locking file cabinet, a paper shredder and a password protected computer.
 This is only done once as long as you maintain your RHAWA membership, and your rental office remains at the same location.
-There is a $30 certification fee, which you may pay here.
-Contact the screening department to schedule your inspection.
+Contact the screening department to schedule this verification.